Have you thought about doing a DIY privacy fence?

 Then just push in the foot with screw, rather than twisting it and let it dry an hour or so before moving on to the next step.

-Lay the beam back down on its side and add the fairy lights by stringing them carefully between the branches, wrapping and winding as you go.
+Lay the beam back down on its side and add the fairy lights by stringing them carefully between the branches, and wrap and wind as you go.

 **Keep the lights on the roll they came with.